lavskap/parse-and-transform/README.md

 **Transformation settings example**
 ![image](https://user-images.githubusercontent.com/80430638/221964664-07f0d22c-00ff-4f68-bb2d-f2a434caf183.png)

-Defines the data export settings (eg: export type, filenames, files elements, some other constraints)
+Defines the data export settings (eg: export type, filenames, files elements, some other constraints):

 **- input:** hash, that describes input file to be transformed (filename and fields separator, if any)